Providing warmth for our neighbors.

 For more information, please contact UWRI by dialing 2-1-1 from any phone, or by visiting us at unitedwayri.org.

-- The Good Neighbor Energy Fund is available to any Rhode Islander who, because of financial difficulty, needs assistance paying a current energy expense and meets eligibility guidelines.
+- The Good Neighbor Energy Fund is available to any Rhode Islander who, because of temporary crisis, needs assistance paying a current energy expense and meets eligibility guidelines.

 - The Good Neighbor Energy Fund is administered by United Way of Rhode Island.